 That is how straight people think this works.
 Hahahahahahahahaha.
 Jesus.

-So what us homos have been doing for years is, like, “Oh, obviously the loud, extroverted one is the top, and the quiet, reserved one is the bottom,” because we have to write porn somehow, and equating man/top/butch and woman/bottom/femme is like… right there, and it’s easy.
+So what us homos have been doing for years when we interact with the hetero mainstream is, like, “Oh, obviously the loud, extroverted one is the top, and the quiet, reserved one is the bottom,” because we have to write porn somehow, and equating man/top/butch and woman/bottom/femme is like… right there, and it’s easy.
 But it also sucks, for feminist reasons, and for gay rights reasons, and for cissexism reasons, and also just because it’s so uncreative.
 It’s so unimaginative.

 Don’t you wish there were a better way?